AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 helm template --name example .
 ```

-you should see the rendered version of the kubernetes objects dumped to stdout
+you should see the rendered version of the Kubernetes objects dumped to stdout

 instead of dumping to stdout, we can write the output to a directory: